 This recipe hails from Epcot's Food and Wine Festival at Walt Disney World.
 The mojo pork is slow-cooked and served with a simple cilantro-lime rice, black beans, and pickled red onions for a complete meal.

 My sister recently upgraded her Crock Pot to an Instant Pot, and thus passed her Crock Pot down to me.
 Believe it or not, this was my first ever slow cooker.
-I usually braise and stew meat the old fashioned way, in my beloved Le Creuset French oven, or something similar, for several hours on the stove top.
+I usually braise and stew meat the old fashioned way for several hours on the stove top.
 It never occurred to me to purchase a Crock Pot myself, but when gifted one it made sense to break it out and make something slow-cooked.

-Speaking of my sister, she was at Disney World last week with her family (WITHOUT ME!) so as disappointing as that is, I figured I would use the Crock Pot to prepare a Disney recipe, so I wouldn’t feel quite so depressed about it (I’ll be going again in September, so I suppose I can forgive them).
+Speaking of my sister, she was at Disney World last week with her family (WITHOUT ME!).
+As disappointing as that is, I figured I would use the Crock Pot to prepare a Disney recipe, so I wouldn't feel quite so depressed about it.

-The finished dish is served with pickled red onions, but alas the recipe in the cookbook left out any mention of them outside the actual title of the recipe, so I’ve simply linked to a quick pickled red onion recipe on my blog, but you can use any recipe you prefer.
+The finished dish is served with pickled red onions.
 The slightly sweet, acidic onions pack a punch, and balance out the richness of the pork very nicely.

 Although it's not quite a replacement for an actual trip to Disney, this mojo pork is delicious and satisfying.
 It will also make your entire house smell magical!

 - Cape Malay Chicken Curry (from Tusker House)

 - Schinkennudeln (German Ham and Cheese Noodle Casserole) (from Food and Wine)